tonethar/IGME-230-GDD-2017-Fall/weekly/week-1.md

 # Week 1 Notes
 ## Overview
 Web servers store, process, and deliver web pages and other files to *client* programs such as web browsers.
-This is known as the *client-server* model where the servers store resources (text, images, audio, ...) and wait for requests, and the client applications request these resources as needed.
+This is known as the *client-server* model where servers that are connected to the Internet store resources (text, images, audio, ...) and wait for *requests*, and the client applications request these resources as needed.

 ![Client-Server Image](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/Client-server-model.svg/440px-Client-server-model.svg.png)